11 Things That Stores Are Still Struggling to Keep on the Shelves

 If you’ve got a sweet tooth, the news of a possible sugar shortage might leave a sour taste in your mouth.

 The sugar shortage started in the Philippines with a lower-than-expected output in 2022, complicated by traders hoarding to manipulate the market.
-India and Brazil, two of the world’s biggest sugar suppliers, are also restricting sugar exports to ensure domestic supply.
+Now, the Dominican Republic has also sounded the alarm and India and Brazil, two of the world’s biggest sugar suppliers, are restricting sugar exports to ensure domestic supply.

-Personal and Medical Care Products You Should Stock Up On
+Personal and Household Products You Should Stock Up On

 Because these necessities are ones most can’t do without, stocking extra boxes to avoid shortages is a smart idea.